carstenbauer/JuliaWorkshop18/0 Intro and prerequisites/intro-presentation/presentation.md

 * This workshop will be opinionated!

-* There a many good programming languages out there!
+* This workshop will be incomplete!

-* This workshop won't be about comparing those in detail!
+* The topics will (likely) be too easy and too difficult!

-* Find out what works best for your use case!
+* This workshop is about Julia!
+There are other great languages, too!

 ---